 The immediate remedy is to pour the water thoroughly, and your plant will rise again.

 It may seem strange, but overwatering also causes drooping leaves.

 Wondering how?
 Watering the plant more than needed results in root rot in soggy soil, which gives rise to fungal infections.

 The remedy for overwatering is lengthy if the condition of the plant is worse.

-You have to take the whole plant out of the pot again, cut the damaged roots with sterilized scissors and then repot the prayer plant in the fresh potting mix.
+You have to remove the whole plant from the pot again, cut the damaged roots with sterilized scissors and then repot the prayer plant in the fresh potting mix.